 - Tips or tricks of the trade

-3. Display content in a Web-friendly way.
+3. Display content in a web-friendly way.

 The same can be said for the layout of the page.
-Just as you want to catch a recipient's eye in the preview pane of an email, you want to maximize the "retail space" at the top of the campaign that's being shared with your subscribers' networks.
-You have just a few seconds to catch their interest and convince them to care about you - and your message.
+Just as you want to catch a recipient's eye in the preview pane of an email, you want to maximize the "retail space" at the top of the mailing that's being shared with your subscribers' networks.
+You have just a few seconds to catch their interest and convince them to care about you and your message.

 4. Utilize audience segmentation.

 As you become familiar with social sharing, use the response metrics to your advantage.
 Are certain recipients more likely to share to LinkedIn?
 Do others share to Twitter most often?
-Does the type of content in the campaign affect where it's shared?
+Does the type of content in the mailing affect where it's shared?
 Use the data to segment and target your audience even further.